-EarthHero, which is one of your favourite zero waste online stores carries a Natural Grass Pen from A Good Company.
+EarthHero, which is one of your favorite zero waste online stores carries a Natural Grass Pen from A Good Company.
 These pens can be used over and over again as they as refillable and made from meadow grass paired with BPA-free plastics.
-They are also manufactured in a factory that is powered by biogas, a renewable energy.
+They are also manufactured in a factory that is powered by biogas, and renewable energy.
 A Good Company plants trees in Africa to mitigate carbon emissions from production!

 Eco Pen Club offers a pen that's made up of recycled craft paper and soy-based ink, which is non-toxic.
 You can compost the pen and recycle the cartridge.
 Eco Pen Club is also a carbon-neutral company show's motto is "Pen by pen, highlighter by highlighter, we’re working to reduce the amount of waste going into landfills, to reduce the amount of harmful, toxic ink we’re all exposed to, and to plant trees."

 Conscious Concepts is another really cool eco-friendly pen.
 These are made from cork and wheat straw.
 They are not 100% zero waste, but nothing really is.
 Cork is a really sustainable fabric and the Wheat straw they use is the leftover byproduct from harvesting grains.
 This waste is often burned for disposal.
-Instead, they repurpose it as a plastic alternative on their pens.
+Instead, they repurpose it as a plastic alternative to their pens.

 I could not find a 100% zero waste pen.
 All of the ones above offer lots of really eco-friendly benefits but finding a truly green pen was a challenge.
 There is also a TON of greenwashing in this space.

 There are also a ton of pens made from recycled plastic bottles like this one from Pilot B2B.
-They come in assorted colours and a fine point and medium point.
+They come in assorted colors and a fine point and medium point.
 You can replace the ink when it runs out.
 B2P pens are the world's first pens made from recycled bottles.

 I don't typically show brands that are not 100% eco in all aspects of their business.
 But recycled school supplies are hard to come by so I want to give you as many options as possible.